ArdaGen/Multi_Class_Semantic_Segmentation/README.md

+# Semantic Segmentation of 3D HAADF STEM Reconstructions

-# Repository for the code used in " A Deep Learning Approach For Semantic Segmentation of Unbalanced Data in Electron Microscopy of Catalytic Materials"
+Repository for the code used in " A Deep Learning Approach For Semantic Segmentation of Unbalanced Data in Electron Microscopy of Catalytic Materials"

 Code for train model, unet model and evaluation